 Fatty acids may improve certain risk factors for heart disease, such as high blood pressure and high cholesterol (x).
 They also reduce inflammation, which is beneficial in some cases of tapeworm.
 The recommended dosage is three softgels per day.

 Galla Chinensis Powder

 This supplement contains tannic acid, which improves gastrointestinal health.
-Galla chinensis reduces is a plant with therapeutic properties, including reducing blood pressure to improve heart health and modulating immune responses so the body can fight infection (x).
+Galla chinensis is a plant with therapeutic properties, including reducing blood pressure to improve heart health and modulating immune responses so the body can fight infection (x).
 The recommended dosage is 1,500 mg per day.

 Pomegranate Extract Powder (40% Ellagic Acid)

 Found in grapes, nuts, pomegranates, cranberries and strawberries, ellagic acid helps protect the liver and fights free radicals.
 It also helps with inflammation and treats artery hypertension (x).
 Ellagic acid may also have anti-cancer properties and keeps cancer cells from multiplying (x).
-As a dietary supplement, take 750 mg twice a day.
+As a dietary supplement, take 750 mg of pomegranate extract twice a day.

 Olive Leaf Extract

 Traditionally, Mediterranean cultures use olive leaf extract as a natural anti-inflammatory and antioxidant.
 It promotes heart, immune and cognitive health and fights infections.
 The recommended dose is 750 mg daily with food.